anicacancar/Arduino-Obstacle-Avoiding-Robot-controlled-by-voice/README.md

 7. "Brže"(Faster)
 8. "Sporije"(Slower)

-If in this state obstacle is detected robot will start execution obstacle avoiding algorithm.
+If in this state obstacle is detected robot will start execution of obstacle avoiding algorithm.

 # Obstacle avoiding algorthm